chowdharyniraj97/COP5536_RisingCity/readme.md

 Used Minimum Heap to give unbiased attention to all the buildings and integrated Red Black Tree to allow printing of building in accordance to specified format above.

 ## Steps to execute
-1. Extract ChowdharyNiraj to you local machine
+1. Extract all files to your local machine
 2. Go to the above directory via command prompt
 3. Type javac *.java
 4. Follow it by java risingCity Sample_Input2.txt